Sunday, June 2, 2019

 Our religious leaders often asked us to pray for them, and even Pope Francis did it several times when the church was exposed to scandals and issues that would test his leadership and faith.

 when we pray for those who passed away before us.
 We dearly departed need our prayer for them to be cleansed before entering their final resting place in heaven.
-We remember them in November on the celebration of all souls day; our prayers are what they need for their salvation.
+We remember them in November when we celebrate All Souls Day; our prayers are what they need for their salvation.

-During this Lenten season, we reflect on the teachings of Jesus Christ for us to have a deeper understanding and relationship with Him and to receive his glory.
-Through Acts of Mercy, we develop Christ-consciousness that will serve as our guide towards Divinely-inspired living today and beyond life on earth in eternity.
+During this Lenten season, we reflect on Jesus Christ's teachings to have a deeper understanding and relationship with Him and to receive His glory.
+Through Acts of Mercy, we develop Christ's consciousness that will guide us towards Divinely Inspired living today and beyond earthly lifein eternity.

 © 2019 Del Cusay